Grounding Changemakers and Heart-Centered Leaders in Self, Soul, and Collective Care

 * Learn more about THE CONOCIMIENTO COACHING PROGRAM and the term “conocimiento” HERE.

-This membership is for changemakers, healers, and heart-centered leaders seeking consistent, soulful support in navigating burnout and integrating sustainable self- and soul-care practices into their lives and work.
+* For changemakers and heart-centered leaders seeking consistent, soulful support in navigating burnout and integrating sustainable self- and soul-care practices into their lives and work.
+Learn more HERE.

 Workshops, Talks, & Professional Development

-for professionals, in higher ed, community groups, schools, and organizations.
+for professionals, higher ed, community groups, schools, and non profit organizations.

 “Unsilencing the Past: Inspiring Belonging Through History and Memory”